Jim-JMCD/TestFilesCreate/README.md

 __LOGGING__
 * None.
 In batch mode user has to redirect output to a file
 * Progress indicated by time stamping every ten directories filled with files.
+* The 'script' command can be used in interactive mode to record all activty.

 __LIMITATIONS__